HOME

 2. Questions for which the answer is not immediately known.
 You can expect a short delay in receiving the answer because the question must be researched.

 3. All welding questions must be in writing.
+All written questions must be in the body of the email.
+Written questions in attachments will not be opened.
 In some cases, it may be necessary to use postal mail, or fax for drawings or sketches to fully describe the welding question.
 This is acceptable.
 No verbal phone welding questions will be answered.

 4. All welding answers or solutions will be in writing by return email, fax, or postal mail if drawings or sketches are required for a complete answer.
 No verbal phone welding answers will be given.